 Step 1 – Prep

-This step should never be skipped.
+Let’s begin by saying that this step should never be skipped.

-So to start, remove the hardware from your piece.
+To start, remove the hardware from your piece.
 Take off knobs, pulls, hinges and remove doors if necessary.

 Denatured Alcohol is a product that you can buy in the paint aisle of any hardware store and it’s commonly used to clean glass.
-This product is great to use for prep cleaning furniture because it does not contain phosphates, is relatively inexpensive, readily available and does not require rinsing.
+This product is great to use for prep cleaning furniture because it does not contain phosphates, is inexpensive, readily available and does not require extra rinsing.

 For extra dirty pieces, kitchen cabinets, or other surfaces that have experienced high use, you should clean with blue Dawn dish soap and a Scotch Brite scrubbie pad.
 Spic and Span or Krud Kutter are also great cleaners to use to help get rid of extra dirt and grime, but you’ll need to rinse those off with clean water and follow up with Denatured Alcohol and water.